-I don't know of any other \active\ efforts to do a .NET compiler for Caml.
+I don't know of any other active efforts to do a .NET compiler for Caml.
 SML.NET will, hopefully, be available publicly soon.

 So by late 2001 this path remained: to bring a variant of the OCaml language to target .NET itself.
 The Project 7 effort around OCaml had led to the above approach by Leroy and didn't look likely to continue.
-This left a space for a new Caml.NET initiative, though one targeting the .NET IL itself, and in December 2001 the author decided to move ahead with an "Caml.NET", soon rebranded "F#".
+This left a space for a new Caml.NET initiative, though one targeting the .NET IL itself, and in December 2001 I decided to move ahead with an "Caml.NET".
+This was later rebranded "F#" after private discussion with Cedric Fournet and Georges Gonthier, to allow for greater divergence from OCaml and to bring language experimentation into scope.31